Stefan Logan: 2006

 In Logan’s final year at the University of South Dakota he ran for 1,707 yards and 9 touchdowns along with 153 yards and 2 scores through the air.
 Logan also flexed his returning ability with 810 total return yards and 2 return touchdowns.
 Logan was named an All American for Football and Track, the Most Valuable Offensive Back, and a finalist for the Harlon Hill Trophy.
 The Division 2 Equivalent of the Heisman Trophy.
 Logan left as The University of South Dakotas all time leader in rushing yards.
 Logan is 14th All Time In Division 2 history for rushing yards with 5,958 and 3rd in yards per carry with 7.7.
 He is one of 10 Division 2 players to rush for 1,000 yards in all 4 seasons.

 In 2016 the University of South Dakota announced that Logan would be in their team's Hall of Fame.
 In 2018 he was inducted.

 Professional career

 Miami Dolphins

 Logan was signed as an undrafted free agent by his hometown team, the Miami Dolphins in 2007, but was released prior to the regular season.

-BC Lions
+BC Lions (first stint)

 Logan signed with the BC Lions of the Canadian Football League for the 2008 CFL season.
 He rushed 122 times for 889 yards, and made 52 catches for 477 yards and three touchdowns.